 going down.
 If it is we increase the y coordinate by 3, otherwise we decrease the y coordinate by 3.

-function is the most complicated.
-It takes five arguments: nX
+The Bounce function is the most complicated.
+It takes five arguments: nX and

 traveling.
 This function checks to see if the ball should "bounce"